quale-quest/sql-mvc/doc/DBspecific/MySQL Guide.md

 		sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf [mysqld]
 		  add->  sql_mode = "NO_ZERO_DATE"

+		sudo nano /etc/mysql/my.cnf   Comment out following lines:
+			#bind-address           = 127.0.0.1
+			#skip-networking

 		sudo service mysql restart

+## make accessible from heidisql on windows host
+		mysql -u root -p
+		GRANT ALL ON demo_db_3.* to  root@192.168.177.1  IDENTIFIED BY 'password';
+		FLUSH PRIVILEGES;
+		use demo_db_3
+		exit

+		?
 CREATE DATABASE demo_db_2;
+		?
 INSERT INTO mysql.user (User,Host,authentication_string,ssl_cipher,x509_issuer,x509_subject)
+		?
 FLUSH PRIVILEGES;
+		?
 SELECT User, Host, authentication_string FROM mysql.user;
+		?
 GRANT ALL PRIVILEGES ON demodb.* to demouser@localhost;
---		GRANT ALL ON mysql.* TO 'demouser'@'192.168.177.1' IDENTIFIED BY '%u#098Tl3' WITH GRANT OPTION;
+--		?
+GRANT ALL ON mysql.* TO 'demouser'@'192.168.177.1' IDENTIFIED BY '%u#098Tl3' WITH GRANT OPTION;
-		GRANT ALL ON mysql.* TO 'root'@'192.168.177.1' IDENTIFIED BY 'zxpabx' WITH GRANT OPTION;
+		?
+GRANT ALL ON mysql.* TO 'root'@'192.168.177.1' IDENTIFIED BY 'password' WITH GRANT OPTION;
-		GRANT ALL ON demo_db_2.* TO 'root'@'192.168.177.1' IDENTIFIED BY 'zxpabx' WITH GRANT OPTION;
+		?
+GRANT ALL ON demo_db_2.* TO 'root'@'192.168.177.1' IDENTIFIED BY 'password' WITH GRANT OPTION;

 ## Quick tips for sql